ananthusyam/leads-tracker/Readme.md

-This is an chrome extension for leads tracking.
+This is a chrome extension for leads tracking.